bunzebesen/Spacesurvival/README.md

 # spacesurvival
-To start the server enter "grunt server".
+To start the server enter "grunt server" into commando console.